 Things you will need money for during your first 4 weeks:

-- Choose a country with a low cost of living so your startup costs are low; these countries will typically be found in Latin America, Eastern Europe and South East Asia;
+- Choose a country with a low cost of living.
+These countries will typically be found in Latin America, Eastern Europe and Southeast Asia.

-- Be a smart consumer by purchasing air tickets as far as advance as possible and by using online tools like www.kayak.com to find the best deals on airfare;
+- Be a smart consumer by purchasing air tickets as far as in advance as possible and by using online tools to find the best deals on airfare;

 The Big Takeaway?